-Following his military service, Mayor Litman taught public school in Los Angeles for several years before teaching in Simi Valley, Ca. for 15 years.
+Following his military service, Mayor Litman taught public school in Los Angeles for several years before teaching in Simi Valley, California for 15 years.
 In addition to teaching public school, Mayor Litman was an adjunct professor at Pepperdine University, teaching in the Graduate School of Education and Psychology.
 While teaching at Pepperdine, Mayor Litman completed his Master’s in Administration and his Doctoral work in Institutional Management.

 In 1984, Mayor Litman left education and founded an automobile service company until retiring and moving to Maui, Hawaii in 1994.

 After a brief retirement, Mayor Litman opened a small practice in Child and Family Psychotherapy and provided Autism consulting for the State of Hawaii until again retiring in 2004 to Mesquite.